hingham/quakeProject/README.md

 **Website Features**

--Earthquakes appear on map as circular markers
+*Earthquakes appear on map as circular markers*

 -Raidus of markers corresponds with the magnitude of the earthquake